jeffreytoller/jeffreytoller/README.md

 ### Hi I'm Jeff and I love data 👋

-- 🔭 I’m currently working on Python programs for RS-232 serial devices and TensorFlow projects
+- 🔭 I’m currently working on a bootcamp to become a data scientist
-- 🌱 I’m currently learning advanced Tableau, Hadoop
+- 🌱 I’m currently learning advanced python, pandas, statistics and machine learning
 - 👯 I’m looking to collaborate on machine learning projects
 - 🤔 I’m looking for help with NLP
 - 💬 Ask me about multivariate regression and retro games
 - 📫 How to reach me: 👔 [linkedin](https://www.linkedin.com/in/jeffreyoller/)
-- ⚡ Fun fact: I speak fluent German and stream on Twitch
+- ⚡ Fun fact: I speak fluent German and collect retro gaming hardware